Skip to content Skip to sidebar Skip to footer

 Top Cherry Blossom Viewing Spots

 When cherry blossom season hits Japan, there’s no shortage of breathtaking spots to enjoy the pink and white blooms.
-Here are some of the top places across Tokyo, Kyoto, Osaka, and beyond to make the most of this magical time.
+Here are some top places across Tokyo, Kyoto, Osaka, and beyond to make the most of this magical time.

 Tokyo Viewing Spots